 • Don’t Become a Digital Dinosaur!
 Adapting to the Changing Publishing World (Seminar, 60 minutes) Not only is the form of writing changing from paper to pixels—books to ebooks, newspapers to news sites—but the actual style of writing is changing as well.
 Learn how keep up with the changes so you don’t become extinct.

-• From Reflecting to Retailing (Multi-session seminar up to five talks) The writer of Ecclesiastes outlines the steps to creating a successful book (and he’s been on the best-sellers list for 3,000 years!): Reflect, Research, Reorganize, Reword and Retail.
+• From Reflecting to Retailing (Multi-session seminar can be presented as stand-alone talks) The writer of Ecclesiastes outlines the steps to creating a successful book (and he’s been on the best-sellers list for 3,000 years!): Reflect, Research, Reorganize, Reword and Retail.
 We’ll look at practical, step-by-step methods to get into print and pixels.

 • “I’m a Giant Killer!”
 (Keynote, 30-45 minutes) A motivational talk that combines humor and practical suggestions for battling the giants that confront would-be authors (30-45 min.).
 Click to hear it.